jamesplease/api-pls/README.md

 | migrate          |  Builds, then applies, migrations             |
 | start            |  Starts up the API webserver.                 |

-### CLI Flags
+#### CLI Flags

 All of the options may also be specified in `.plsrc`, if you would prefer.
+You may also specify the `DATABASE_URL` in a `.env` file in the directory that you call this command from.

 | Flags            | Default     | Description                                 |
 |----------------- |-------------|---------------------------------------------|